Command Line Usage

 CI_SERVER_HOST CI_SERVER_PORT CI_SERVER_PROTOCOL CI_SERVER_SHELL_SSH_HOST CI_SERVER_SHELL_SSH_PORT CI_JOB_TOKEN CI_JOB_URL CI_REGISTRY CI_REGISTRY_USER (K)

 Environment variables from GitLab CI, if set .netrc is configured to allow fetching from the GitLab instance.
 An entry will be appended in case NETRC_FILE was given as well.
 Note that if the file already contains an entry for that host most tools would probably take that first one.
-The job url is added to the provenance attestation (if enabled).
+The job URL is added to the provenance attestation (if enabled).
 If CI_REGISTRY and CI_REGISTRY_USER is also set, a container registry login file is created, which is used by docker, podman and skopeo.
 In case REGISTRY_AUTH_FILE was given as well, the CI login data will be appended to that file.
 The required base64 encoded login data is generated by kas.

 GITHUB_ACTIONS GITLAB_CI (K)